Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Vaccinations and Immunizations

-A student who cannot provide an official up-to-date immunization record, in accordance with KHSC-KansasCOM requirements, will not be allowed to begin or continue with clinical training and will be referred to the appropriate institutional official for disciplinary action.
+A student who cannot provide an official up-to-date immunization record, in accordance with KHSU-KansasCOM requirements, will not be allowed to begin or continue with clinical training and will be referred to the appropriate institutional official for disciplinary action.
 See Immunization Requirements in the Admissions section.

 Worker’s Compensation Insurance